The-Academic-Observatory/oaebu-workflows/docs/bad_project/overview/background.md

 Book Analytics Dashboard
 =======================

+## Our documentation on Read the Docs is no longer updated.
+Please see our latest documentation [here](https://documentation.book-analytics.org).

 ## How can the Book Analytics Dashboard help me?
 Whether you’re a publisher, librarian, funder, administrator, or other stakeholder in the scholarly communications community, the Dashboard can help you gain a fuller view of book usage data.